-When stopped or parked, always engage the brake lock.
+When stopped or parked, always apply the parking brake.
 This is especially important when parking on a slope.
 On very steep inclines or if the vehicle is carrying cargo, the wheels should be blocked using rocks or bricks.
-Remember to set transmission lever to the FORWARD position and to turn the fuel valve to the closed position when vehicle is not being operated for a prolonged period of time or when transported.
+Remember to turn the fuel valve to the closed position.